csm7451/klima/README.md

 # klima

-klima is a terminal based weather app focused on delivering a clean, responsive interface without the bloat of modern applications
+klima is a terminal based weather app focused on delivering a clean interface through [Textual](https://github.com/textualize/textual/) without the bloat of modern applications

 ## Install